 The visual decision-making structure is the foundation of an agile network organization.
 The organization is visualized through the network of Pulse meetings in the Pulse room.

-Continue reading Visual Decision-Making Structure Using Pulse
+Continue reading Visual Decision-Making Structure

 The agile network organization is a new way to run an organization.
 An agile network organization can handle complex, high tempo tasks.

 Continue reading Agile Network Organization for Demanding, High Tempo Work